progrock-libraries/kickstart/documentation/tutorial/main.md

 To people unfamiliar with Windows programming, functionality that just *outputs the specified text* may not seem so impressive, but code that directly uses `printf` or the `std::cout` stream in Windows will instead by default produce gobbledygook like [“Dear world, Bj├©rn H├Ñvard S├ªther says hello!”](details/output_of_international_text_in_Windows.md).

 Note: To display emojis like 😃 correctly in Windows you will generally have to use a terminal emulator like [**Microsoft Terminal**](https://github.com/microsoft/terminal).
-Windows console windows only support a very limited set of general symbols, essentially those from the original IBM PC’s character set, like <big>`☺`</big>.
-Kickstart defines [names for these symbols](../../source/library/kickstart/console/portable_dingbats.hpp#L36) if you want to use them, e.g. `kickstart::portable_dingbats::smiley`.
+Kickstart defines [names for the original IBM PC symbols](../../source/library/kickstart/console/portable_dingbats.hpp#L36), if you want to use them.
+But the IBM PC symbols like <big>`☺`</big>, are not as nice as real color emoticons in e.g. Terminal.

 ### **3.2.
 Input text with non-English letters like Norwegian ÆØÅ.**